 a) In the first two phases of the contract (Informing and Planning), apprentices work alone.
-Your presence is of course necessary, but always assuming an advisory role, without indicating them how to resolve problems.
+Your presence is of course necessary, but always assuming an advisory role, without indicating them how b) When apprentices complete their work, you should discuss with them and decide the next steps of the work, together.
+It would be advisable to indicate any omissions and oversights, as well as their mistakes.
+You can also suggest a readjustment of their plan, giving them additional useful information.